nuntium-space/share/README.md

 DATABASE_URL=postgresql://{{ USER }}:{{ PASSWORD }}@{{ HOST }}:{{ PORT }}/{{ NAME }}?schema={{ SCHEMA }}
 ```

+***Note:** `HOST` must be an IP address, and `not localhost`, because when running on the local lambda the function will be in a Docker container, and so it won't have access to the host's network.*

 ### Serve locally

 This will start a local server on `http://localhost:4001`.